osg-htc/user-school-2022/docs/logistics/projects.md

 # Creating a Long-Term OSPool Project

-To continue using your OSG account after the school, you will need to request a long-term project.
+To continue using your OSG  Connect account after the school, you will need to request a long-term project.
 Please complete the following steps by September 9 to transition to a long-term project and access.